markcerqueira/kendo-emailer/README.md

 ## kendo-emailer

-A little utility that uses the [Google Apps API][2] to pull Calendar events and notify people about them by sending an email via the Gmail API.
+A little utility that uses the [Google Apps API][2] to pull Calendar events and notify people about them by sending an email via the Gmail API and text messages with the [Twilio API][4].
 As the repository name implies, I use this to automate sending out an email to the instructors of the [San Francisco Kendo Dojo][3] so they get a weekly friendly reminder when their class is coming up.
 But you can adapt this to pull events and send mail for other reasons of course!